syncfusion-content/ej2-asp-core-mvc-docs/ej2-asp-core-mvc/grid/EJ2_ASP.NETCORE/editing/in-line-editing.md

 To delete multiple selected records in the grid, first you need to select multiple rows in the grid by highlighting or checking the corresponding checkboxes.
 Once the desired rows are selected, you can click on the delete icon located in the toolbar.
 This action will initiate the deletion process and remove the selected records from the grid.

 {% tabs %}
-{% highlight razor tabtitle="CSHTML" %}
+{% highlight cshtml tabtitle="CSHTML" %}
-{% include code-snippet/grid/edit/inline-multiple-rows/razor %}
+{% include code-snippet/grid/edit/inline-multiple-rows/tagHelper %}
 {% endhighlight %}
 {% highlight c# tabtitle="inbuilt-toolbar.cs" %}
 {% include code-snippet/grid/edit/inline-multiple-rows/inbuilt-toolbar.cs %}